Wisconsin vs. Nebraska NCAA Football Odds, Plays and Insights | November 20, 2021

 Nebraska Stats and Trends

-- In Nebraska's 10 games this year, it has five wins against the spread.
+- Nebraska has five wins against the spread in 10 games this season.

-- The Cornhuskers have been underdogs by 9.5 points or more two times this season and have covered the spread every time.
+- The Cornhuskers have always covered the spread this year when underdogs by 9.5 points or more.

-- Nebraska's games this year have gone over the point total in 33.3% of its opportunities (three times in nine games with a set point total).
+- Nebraska's games this season have hit the over three times in nine opportunities (33.3%).

-- Nebraska is 5-4 against the spread and 3-7 overall when the team records more than 14.6 points.
+- Nebraska is 5-4 against the spread and 3-7 overall when the team scores more than 14.6 points.

-- This season the Cornhuskers have 14 turnovers, five fewer than the Badgers have takeaways (19).
+- The Cornhuskers have turned the ball over 14 times, five fewer times than the Badgers have forced turnovers (19).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.